 Ah yes, farmhouse glam.
 While I love the whole farmhouse style… that over the top part of me that loves all things sparkly with glitter all over it must come out and be seen!
 And guess what?
 I’m not the only one.
-When I was asked to do a project with Tammy Graves with Rustic Orchard Home, the answer was immediately yes.
+When I was asked to do a project with Tammy Graves with Rustic Orchard Home, the answer was immediate yes.
 I love her style!
 Together we will demonstrate a few techniques and tips on how to glam up your farmhouse style on a budget and have a whole lot of fun in the process.
 Especially if you and a friend work together. ♥

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Ideas To Spark Your Next Farmhouse Glam Makeover

 Here is a list of the products I used for my makeover.
 You can purchase everything from Dixie Belle Paint.
 Click HERE to get yours now!